 Hsieh has experience as an educator and instructor at UC Berkeley in the Architecture and History of Art departments.
 Her work has been selected for the UC Berkeley NAAB Exhibition in 2024 and has been displayed at the 2024 Thesis Exhibition.

 With a background in both fine art and architecture, Hsieh investigates modes of representation to reframe the spatial and symbolic significance of everyday objects, particularly within domestic environments.
-Her current body of work focuses on reinterpreting domestic Taiwanese objects, examining how material culture carries stories across generations and geographies.
+Her current body of work focuses on reinterpreting play spaces, examining narratives within the framework of playground equipment and how these stories are carried across generations and geographies.